-Dog treats are also a great way to reward your dog to let him know he has done something right.
-If you lure your dog into a sit, you can give him a treat to let him know he has done it correctly.
-Give him the treat the second his rear end hits the floor.
-This works for all behaviors.
-You can encourage your dog to repeat behaviors you like, such as lying quietly on the floor during dinner or sitting when guests come through the door, by rewarding him with a treat to reinforce the behavior.
+Dog treats are also a great way to reward your dog to recognize it has done something right.
+If you lure your dog into a sit, give it the treat the second its rear end hits the floor.
+This works for all behaviors: you have to give the treat immediately so your dog associates the action with the reward.
+You can encourage your dog to repeat behaviors you like, such as lying quietly on the floor during dinner or sitting when guests come through the door, by rewarding it with a treat to reinforce the behavior.

 Keep Dog Treats Small

 One misconception people have about using treats for dog training is that their dogs will only perform for treats.
 Don't worry!
 You won't have to walk around with your pockets stuffed with treats for the rest of your life.
-Once your dog has learned a new behavior, you can phase out the treats, only giving him a treat every once in awhile.
-After trying this method, most dog owners find that using treats to train a dog makes training fun and rewarding!
+Once your dog has learned a new behavior, you can phase out the treats, only giving it a treat every once in a while.
+After trying this method, most dog owners find that using treats to train a dog makes training fun and rewarding.